nextcloud-snap/nextcloud-snap/README.md

     - MySQL client preconfigured to communicate with Nextcloud MySQL server.
       This may be useful in case you need to migrate Nextcloud installations.
       Note that it requires `sudo`.
+- `nextcloud.mysqldump`:
+    - Dump Nextcloud database to stdout.
+You should probaby redirect its output to a file.
+Note that it requires `sudo`.
 - `nextcloud.enable-https`:
     - Enable HTTPS, either via self-signed certificates or via Let's Encrypt.
       HTTP will redirect to HTTPS.
 The certificates will automatically be kept up-to-date.
 See `nextcloud.enable-https -h` for more information.
+Note that it requires `sudo`.
 - `nextcloud.disable-https`:
     - Disable HTTPS (does not remove certificates).
+Note that it requires `sudo`.

 ## Where is my stuff?